 This is relatively easy.
-First, you need to appoint a reliable WSP.
+First, you need to appoint a reliable WSP and preferably a region with Area Mechanics that are already active maintaining other pumps.
 In doing so, it is important to consider that it is always better to improve upon what is already there, and not to create a new company just to make a BlueZone.
 The WSP should also not be too small.
 Best is therefore to find out who is already involved in other technical commercial activities in that area.
 This can be for instance; Installation & maintenance of solar systems, diesel pumps, irrigation systems, agricultural equipment, repairing cars and trucks, etc. Such a company has access to transport and is able and willing to give a good service at a fair price.
-The additional working principle of the BlueZone is, that every BluePump also creates goodwill for that company and so his other business will also profit from the fact that he sells, installs and maintains BluePumps.

 The next step is to provide the first container with a container of 40 BluePumps.
 Half of that, 20 pumps, can be installed as demo pumps to replace broken down handpumps in the direct area of the WSP.
 This will show how the BluePumps perform and create trust and demand.
 Governments and NGOs will see the good results, and in the end decide to also start to using BluePumps to have sustainable results.
 The WSP will supply pumps and his business model starts.
 When the first container is sold out, a new one will be send and sold.
 Within a few years, there will be a steady flow of containers to the WSP.
 More and more communities are connected to the BlueZone.
 After a few years, the selling of pumps and the income of the ABC (Annual BluePump Check) will creat enough cashflow to cover the costs of the WSP activities to maintain the service.

 The business model of the BlueZone is further supported by a steady demand for rehabilitation of old broken down VLOM pumps.
-It is estimated that in each African country, the demand for rehabilitation will be at a constant rate of at least 200 BluePumps a year.
+It is estimated that in each African country, the yearly demand for new and better handpumps is about 200 to 500 handpumps.
 The income from the rehabilitation of broken pumps will create already enough revenues for the WSP to have a sustainable business and to maintain the already installed BluePumps in the BlueZone for a very low price.